Neodymium: Compounds

-Some neodymium compounds have colors that vary based on the type of lighting.
+Some neodymium compounds vary in color under different types of lighting.

 Organoneodymium compounds

 Organoneodymium compounds are compounds that have a neodymium–carbon bond.
 These compounds are similar to those of the other lanthanides, characterized by an inability to undergo π backbonding.
 They are thus mostly restricted to the mostly ionic cyclopentadienides (isostructural with those of lanthanum) and the σ-bonded simple alkyls and aryls, some of which may be polymeric.